a podcast about mentorship in climbing.

 It all started as a way to understand my experience learning to climb.

-The first time I went sport climbing was in the spring of 2018 in Vantage, Washington with an ex-boyfriend.
-By the next spring, we were preparing to move into a slide-in camper on the back of a chevy pick-up truck and live on the road to rock climb.
+The first time I went sport climbing was in the spring of 2018 with an ex-boyfriend.
+By the next spring, we were preparing to move into a slide-in camper on the back of a chevy pick-up truck and live on the road to climb for a year.
 We had come to an unspoken agreement that it would be great if I could sport climb 5.12 by the time we left.

 That spring, I sent my first 10c on a weekend trip to Squamish.
 In August, we spent a month at a crag in Idaho and I sent my first 10d, 11a and then my first 12a.
 On November 2, 2019, we left for Salt Lake City, kicking off what would be a yearlong road trip around the American West.